 That leaves us with approximately $1,340 per paycheck, and $2,680 most months.

 That's $1,250 per month based on a $50,000 per year salary.
-Though it doesn't sound like a lot, that figure is right in line with the cost of a one-bedroom apartment from 50 cities according to this GOBankingRates study.
-If you can't find a safe, reasonably priced apartment (for instance, perhaps you live in a very expensive city such as New York or San Francisco), there are ways to bring the cost down.
-Consider getting a roommate, or living at home if your family is amenable and you work near enough.
+If you can't find a safe, reasonably priced apartment within that limit (it could be tough if you live in a less affordable city such as New York or San Francisco), there are ways to bring costs down.
+Consider getting a roommate or living at home if your family is amenable and you work near enough.

 Student Loan Debt

-The average student loan balance in the U.S. is $37,000, according to data from Student Loan Hero.
-Let's assume the interest rate is 5%, and the term of the loan is 10 years.
+The average student loan balance in the United States is $37,000, according to data from Student Loan Hero.
+Let's assume the interest rate is 5% and the term of the loan is 10 years.
 The monthly payment would be around $390 per month.
 Be sure to factor that into your monthly budget.